 Not only do I like to receive good packaging, but I like to create good packaging.
 Recently I shared my Halloween goodies that were handed out at Trunk-or-Treat.
 These are a great example my joy in creating good packaging.
 And, I theme never hurts.

-I regularly look for books at my local library, and via the Libby App, at two other library systems I’m not local to but use with my Kindle.
+I regularly look at my local library for books.
+Via the Libby App, I also use two other library systems I’m not local to, but use with my Kindle.

-Sometimes the books aren’t available because they have been checked out.
+Sometimes I find the books I’m looking for aren’t available.
+This usually means that they have been checked out.
 But you almost always have the option to place a hold, then when it comes in, the app automatically checks the book out and emails you.

-This week I hit the jackpot, I guess.
-Three books I requested all became available and were auto-checked out to me.
+This week I hit the jackpot.
+I guess.
+Three books I previously requested all became available.
+And, were auto-checked out to me.
 Yay.
 Except I had just checked out a book!
 Now I have four books to read in three weeks.
+This is the curse of the place hold button.
 Better step up my reading game.

 The Craft room.
 This room will be the death of me.
 It has all the potential in the world to be my everything room.
 It has great built ins, great light and great closet storage.
 With one consistent problem.
 I have too much stuff!